 Lori Bed Murphy Bed Mattress

-The Lori Hybrid mattress is the first mattress designed from scratch to be comfortable and long-lasting when stored in a Murphy bed.
+The Lori Mattress is the first mattress designed from scratch to be comfortable and long-lasting when stored in a Murphy bed.
 The medium-firm feel is ideal for guests.
 Pocketed coils, hand-tufting and cooling foam promote comfortable sleep, while an organic cotton cover and CertiPUR-US foam keeps your family's health in mind.

 Since a Murphy Bed is built to fold up and remain out of sight, the mattress must fit properly within the frame.
 That means noting the exact depth and width of the mattress but, more importantly, ensuring that whichever mattress you purchase is the correct thickness.
 Most Murphy Beds can accommodate a mattress that is anywhere from six to twelve inches in thickness.
 Anything higher could interfere with the lifting mechanism and your Murphy Bed won't fold up fully concealed inside the wall.